researchart/fse20/submissions/functional/README.md

 ### WIT

-The `klee` executable for WIT client analysis is located at `/src/client-wit-build/bin/klee`.
+The `klee` executable for the WIT client analysis is located at `/src/client-wit-build/bin/klee`.
 The basic command is:
 ```
 /src/client-wit-build/bin/klee  -use-pta-mode=${mode} --create-unique-as=1 -use-strong-updates=0 -pta-target=${target} <bitcode_file>